digao-dalpiaz/DzListHeader/readme.md

 So, I have been workin in this component, and I decided to share, because is very useful.

+Besides that the ListHeader shows a scroll bar when the columns oversizes the visible area. :)

 ## Installing

 Just add the UListHeader.pas to a package.
 Then build and install.